CSCphilip/brilliantwear/README.md

 - [ ] Remove the possibility for anyone to register and consequently access the dashboard only intended for admins.
 - [ ] Look at bugs related to using www.brilliantwear.se instead of brilliantwear.se
 - [ ] Add women's products to the website to make the distribution equal between men's and women's products.
 Also, think about adding types which are underrepresented.
 - [ ] Remove products which do not look good on the website and then add some new clothing products to make up for these.
+- [ ] Check all of the product pages to see that they work.
       **Notes:** On the backend, some prompt engineering has been tried to improve the results from OpenAI's API, including cases where no products could be suggested resulting in returning an empty array.
 Each user input is now also saved in the database for later use.

 ### Tasks for extra features that are not necessary in the beginning